ayushpathak-957/travel-destination-project/README.md

 -   `goa.html`: A dedicated page for the Goa travel destination.
 -   `contact_us.html`: A contact page with a form and contact information.
 -   `README.md`: This file, which provides an overview of the project.
--   `images/`: A directory containing all the image files used across the website.

 ---